maddiehenniger/nf-imputation-pipeline/README.md

 - Allowing the user to perform X chromosome imputation

 For users interested in including the `--m` parameter, which specifies the recombination rate, a specific subset of files must be supplied.

+Once chunked test samples have undergone the intermediate imputation step, they are then ligated back together using `bcftools concat`, as recommended by the IMPUTE5 authors.
+Notably, the files must be in correct order before ligating.
+The pipeline sorts and provides a file first within chromosome (i.e., all the imputed chunked regions in chromosome 25) to ligate, and does this until all individual chromosomes per sample have been ligated.
+Then, the pipeline sorts and provides a file per sample of all the combined chromosomes and concatenates the test sample back together, producing one imputed file per test sample.

+Future testing:
+- Must make sure including X chromosome does not impact sorting (shouldn't if it gets the X at the name of the sample, but making sure)
+- Make sure including only one chromosome does not impact second ligation step (should be good to go)

+### Two-step Imputation of Test Samples to To-Sequence Reference Population